mkgeomatics/mkgeomatics.github.com/source/_posts/2009-01-31-google-motion-charts-from-data-to-information.markdown

 - visualization
 ---

 I've been playing with the motion chart gadget in Google's AJAX API Playground recently, and have found it to be an extremely interesting tool to use.
-In order to produce data rich charts, all that is necessary is to import a tabular datasheet into google docs and call on it within a javascript function.
+In order to produce data rich charts, all that is necessary is to import a tabular datasheet into google docs and call on it within a javascript function. <!-- more -->

 The spreadsheet itself requires: